jessepav/lacygoill-wiki-backup/tmux/tmux.md

 terminals lie about their identity (they pretend to be xterm-256color).

 ##
-# Options
-## What happens if I omit `-g` when I set a session or window option in `~/.tmux.conf`?

-Tmux will complain with one of these error messages:

-    no current session
-    no current window

-###
-## Why doesn't `$ tmux show-options mouse` show anything?

-Because you're asking for the value local to the current session, and there's none.

-OTOH, if you ask for the *global* value, you will have an output:

-    $ tmux show-options -g mouse
-    mouse on~

-## What happens if I don't provide a value to `$ tmux set-option <boolean option>`?

-The option is toggled between on and off.

-    $ tmux set-option -g mouse && tmux show-options -g mouse mouse off~

-    $ tmux set-option -g mouse && tmux show-options -g mouse mouse on~

-##
 # Buffers
 ## How to delete a tmux buffer interactively?